raavi-mehta/dotfiles/README.md

 # Dotfiles
 My personal Linux dotfiles.
-Used for Arch Linux based distributions, but may be ammended for other distributions.
+Used for Arch Linux based distributions, but may be amended for other distributions.

 ## Installation
 Clone this repository into your home directory and run `./install.sh`.
 Manual installation detailed below.
-Note: `install.sh` requires the `yay` AUR Helper.
+Note: `install.sh` requires the [yay](https://github.com/Jguer/yay) AUR Helper.

 ### i3-gaps
 - install basic fonts (`ttf-dejavu`, `ttf-liberation`, `noto-fonts`)